There, it's been said. If you have a problem with ethical polyamory, best to stop now.

 I am obsequious, purple, and clairvoyant.

 Books: mostly non-fiction, though I do enjoy fiction that also instructs (ala Crichton).
 Lots of greenbuilding books and comic strip anthologies on my bookshelf.
 I used to suck down sci-fi/fantasy by the truckload, but somehow fell out of love with fiction.
 Think it's because I got a lot more interested in learning stuff than escapism.
 But escapism has its place.
 And I'm getting back into fiction again slowly, partly because I'm working with my partner on a sci-fi novel.
+Stephen King is almost always a safe bet, and I'll give anything with a vampire or werewolf in it at least a glance.
+Right now I'm making my way through some old writing - Pride and Prejudice, Frankenstein, etc.

 Music: loud monotonous rap makes me want to smash speakers, most country makes my eyes roll uncontrollably, and death metal makes me laugh to the point of tears.
 (Really.
 Even the lowest forms of punk had something to say.
 GARBLERABBLEBLOOOOOO! is not a real lyric.)
 Anything else is up for grabs.
-I embrace my 80's past...it's stupid music, but it's *fun* and largely devoid of angst, and fun is as important as lyrics that make me think.
+I embrace my 80's past...it's stupid music, but it's *fun* music, and fun is as important as lyrics that make me think.
 I have almost every Adam Ant song ever memorized.
 I dance at Elysium whenever I feel like staying up that late, so all of those genres are good.
 It would take way too much time to actually list the artists I dig.
 First 10 that come to mind that weren't mentioned above: the Rev Al Green, The Cure, Enigma, Preservation Hall Jazz Band, Blondie, VNV Nation, Juno Reactor, Icon of Coil, Moby and the Minor Mishap Marching Band.
 Ask again tomorrow, get different list.

 That being said...cats to cuddle, food to offer friends, clean soft sheets, a shower, people to laugh with, and dreams.